 A defining feature of fractals is complex self-similarity at different scales.
-For the Martin fractal, this is evident as one watches what happens while it grows as points are added.
+For the Martin attractor, this is evident as one watches what happens while it grows as points are added.
 It starts out as a small square or diamond, then puts out four “tentacles,” fills in to become a square or diamond again, then puts out four more tentacles to repeat the process.
-(Like some sort of alien life form taking over a planet.)
+(Like an alien life form taking over a planet.)
 And significantly, you can’t tell by looking at it how large it has grown; the overall structure is similar at all scales.

-The points are colored with an RGB-CMY rainbow color palette in the order in which they are generated: red, yellow, green, cyan, blue, magenta.
-The images thus tend to be red and yellow on the inside, and blue and magenta on the outside.
-But there are exceptions; in the fourth set of images, you can watch the fractal “implode.”
+The points are colored with an RGB-CMY rainbow color palette in the order in which they are generated: red, yellow, green, cyan, blue, magenta, and back to red.
+The images thus tend to be red and yellow on the inside, and magenta and red on the outside.
+But there are exceptions; as the growing ends waver back and forth, they sometimes “implode.”

 You can see other evidence of self-similarity in the image to the right.
 Big blobs alternate with little blobs, and the center has a fractal-within-a-fractal appearance.